Big Dairy Petitions FDA to Allow Unlabeled Use of Aspartame in Dairy Products

 • Remove all artificial sweeteners from your diet for the following 2 weeks;

-• After 2 weeks, include about 3 servings of a particular artificial sweetener on a daily basis;
+• After 2 weeks, include about 3 servings of a particular artificial sweetener daily;

 • Avoid using any other type of artificial sweetener;